-To generate test labels:
+To operate test labels:

-- 1. Press "MODE" button until label appears on PVI display. - 2.
-Press "PAPER FEED" button once.
+- 1. Press"MODE" button until lable appears on PVI display. - 2.
+Press "PAPERFEED" button once.

-This will cause the PVI to eject a blank label, and printout the four test labels.
+This will cause the PVI to eject a blank label and print out the four test labels.

 Because the IRT System is designed to protect an individual Sales and Services Associate's accountability, a START OF DAY procedure is required at the start of your tour and at any time you need to be away from your retail counter.